xhyrom/discord-datamining/data/articles/normal/articles/16516760270231/content.md

 <p>After <strong>September 26th, 2023 (11:59pm PST)</strong>, Genshin Impact players will no longer be able to claim a trial promo link.</p>
 <p><strong>Q: How long does the Discord Nitro promotion link last for?</strong></p>
 <p><strong>A:</strong> You must redeem the Nitro promotion by <strong>September 26th, 2023 (11:59pm PST)</strong>.</p>
-<p>If a code has not been redeemed to the Discord account by <strong>September 26th, 2023 (11:59pm PST)</strong>, it will expire and you will no longer be able to have three months of Discord Nitro.</p>
+<p>If a code has not been redeemed to the Discord account by <strong>September 26th, 2023 (11:59pm PST)</strong>, it will expire and you will no longer be able to have 1 month of Discord Nitro.</p>
 <h2 id="01H7XQ576TNJRV9BCQXJ9XNTP0"><strong>Eligibility for the Promotion</strong></h2>
 <p><strong>Q: Who can claim this promotion from their Genshin Impact email?</strong></p>
 <p id="docs-internal-guid-cb0a5863-7fff-66ad-7a3b-6b37eb6cf4cb"><strong>A: </strong>This promotion is available in all regions except for the following: Mainland China, Iran, Russia, and Ukraine.
 Genshin Impact players in eligible regions, who have reached Adventure Rank 10 or higher on their HoYoverse Account, will be able to claim this promotion.</p>